Taylor Swift: 2010–2014: Speak Now and Red

 The two most successful singles from Red, "We Are Never Ever Getting Back Together" and "I Knew You Were Trouble", peaked at numbers one and two on the Billboard Hot 100.
-Both of them also reached the top five on the UK singles chart, and the former was Swift's first chart topper in the US.
-Two other singles, "Begin Again" and "Red", peaked in the top 10 of the Billboard Hot 100; while two others, "Everything Has Changed" and "22", reached the top 10 on the UK singles chart.
+Both songs also reached the top five on the UK singles chart, and the former was Swift's first chart topper in the US.
+The singles "Begin Again" and "Red" peaked in the top 10 of the Billboard Hot 100, while "Everything Has Changed" and "22" reached the top 10 on the UK singles chart.
 The Red Tour ran from March 2013 to June 2014 and became the highest-grossing country tour with revenue of $150.2 million upon completion.
 Swift was named Artist of the Year at the American Music Awards in 2013.

 Swift wrote and recorded two songs for the soundtrack album to the 2012 dystopian film The Hunger Games: "Eyes Open" and "Safe & Sound".
-The latter, which was co-written with the Civil Wars and T-Bone Burnett, won the Grammy Award for Best Song Written for Visual Media in 2013.
+The latter, co-written with the Civil Wars and T-Bone Burnett, won the Grammy Award for Best Song Written for Visual Media in 2013.
 She wrote and recorded "Sweeter than Fiction" for the soundtrack to the 2013 biographical film One Chance, and featured as a guest vocalist on B.o.B's 2012 single "Both of Us" and Tim McGraw's 2013 single "Highway Don't Care".
-Her acting roles included a voice acting role in the 2012 animated film The Lorax, a cameo in a 2013 episode of the sitcom New Girl, and a supporting role in the 2014 dystopian film The Giver.
+Her acting roles included a voice acting role in the 2012 animated film The Lorax and a supporting role in the 2014 dystopian film The Giver.

 2014–2018: 1989 and Reputation

-Swift relocated from Nashville to New York City in March 2014 and transformed her image from country to pop with her fifth studio album, 1989.
+Swift relocated from Nashville to New York City in March 2014 and transformed her image from country to pop with her fifth album, 1989.
 She produced 1989 with Martin, Shellback, Chapman, and new collaborators Jack Antonoff, Imogen Heap, Ryan Tedder, and Ali Payami.
-Rooted in 1980s synth-pop, 1989 incorporates upbeat dance and electronic arrangements of synthesizers, drum machines, and processed vocals.
-Released on October 27, 2014, the album spent 11 weeks at number one and one year in the top 10 of the Billboard 200.
+Released on October 27, 2014, the album spent eleven weeks at number one and one year in the top 10 of the Billboard 200.
 It has sold 14 million copies worldwide, becoming Swift's best-selling album.
+Three of 1989s singles—"Shake It Off", "Blank Space", and "Bad Blood"—reached number one on the Billboard Hot 100; the first two made Swift the first woman to replace herself at the top spot.
+Two other singles—"Style" and "Wildest Dreams"—peaked at numbers six and five, making 1989 the first album by Swift to have five consecutive top 10 singles on the Hot 100.